luistmbraga/luistmbraga/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working on my thesis and on the NY2Braga project
+- 🔭 I’m currently working on the NY2Braga project
 - 🌱 I’m currently learning Vue, React and cloud technologies
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: <a href="mailto:luistmbraga@gmail.com">